I had a plan. A really good one even. But this is what happens when I try and plan things out.

 So I hurried up.
 Got my bad mood whipped into shape enough to shoot a few photos and made myself get to work so I could share this fun little treat with you today on it’s righteous holiday.

-Whether you’re vegan or you have friends that aren’t into the gelatin thing, S’mores may not get to be enjoyed quite as freely as the rest of the nation all summer long.
+Whether you’re vegan or you have friends that aren’t into the gelatin thing, S’mores may not get to be enjoyed quite as freely as the rest of the nation all summer long (unless you’re enjoying them with my Vegan Marshmallow Recipe!).
 With these little delights, you’ll be enjoying s’mores just like the rest of them!

 - 1 teaspoon vanilla extract